I do too. Saainia I apologize for answering so late. But, I feel that sometimes we jump to conclusions and…

-But European slave traders sullied the atmosphere by sailing among the islands, kidnapping native boys.
+But European slave traders sullied the atmosphere by sailing among the islands and kidnapping native boys.
 In all, an estimated 70,000 young men were captured into servitude.
-Patteson fought the practice tooth and nail; but a fear of Europeans emerged among the islanders, and many held Patteson at arm’s length.
+Patteson fought the practice tooth and nail, but a fear of Europeans emerged among the islanders, and many held Patteson at arm’s length.
 Might he, too, be wanting their boys, not for the purposes of educating them, but for enslaving them?

 As Stephen was being stoned to death, he called out, “Lord Jesus, please welcome me!”
 He knelt down and shouted, “Lord, don’t blame them for what they have done.”
 Then he died.
 (Acts 7:59,60)

 Robert J. Morgan, On This Day: 265 Amazing and Inspiring Stories About Saints, Martyrs & Heroes, electronic ed.
 (Nashville: Thomas Nelson Publishers, 2000, c1997).
 Sept.
 21.

 *Note the header: Exeter Cathedral is a photograph by Colin and Linda McKie which was uploaded on August 25th, 2017.